 - advises and liaises with state government departments and agencies and municipal councils on the protection and conservation of places and objects of cultural significance.

 Our Strategic Plan sets out our priorities for 2016-2020.

 How we are run

 The Heritage Council of Victoria is a ten-member independent statutory authority decision-making body on heritage issues in Victoria.
 Our Council members are drawn from a wide range of professional disciplines and organisations.
 The Council is supported by a small secretariat.

 We receive professional advice and administrative support from Heritage Victoria and the Executive Director.
-Heritage Victoria is a Victorian state government agency and is part of the Department of Environment, Land, Water and Planning (DELWP) whereas the Heritage Council of Victoria is an independent statutory authority established under the Victorian Heritage Act (1995)
+Heritage Victoria is a Victorian state government agency and is part of the Department of Environment, Land, Water and Planning (DELWP) whereas the Heritage Council of Victoria is an independent statutory authority established under the Heritage Act 2017.

 We have developed protocols to ensure that we maintain independence from Heritage Victoria and the Executive Director for our roles in registrations and permit appeals.